Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms

-\bench~additionally includes a dataset of concrete instances of harmful actions in each of the proposed environments with corresponding evaluation methods.
-The intended use of this dataset is to test the vulnerability of agents in these environments to a targeted attack by an adversary.
-In this case, a targeted attack means that the adversary has a specific malicious target action in mind, e.g., the system should perform a tool call with a specific input.
-We created this dataset by prompting both Llama-3~\citep{grattafiori2024llama} and GPT-4~\citep{achiam2023gpt} with a full description of the environment, a small set of high-quality manually crafted examples of harmful actions, and one item in the taxonomy which is relevant to the environment.
-The full prompt used to generate this dataset can be found in Appendix~\ref{app:dataset}.
-Due to the high number of duplicates and amount of poor quality or irrelevant examples generated by the model, we manually inspected and, where necessary, edited each data point to ensure high diversity and quality.
-We only stopped the generation, once each model failed to generate novel actions 30 times in a row, to ensure the generation has saturated in terms of diversity.
+We only stopped the generation once each model failed to generate a novel action 30 times in a row, to ensure the generation has saturated in terms of diversity.
 Using this technique, we generated a dataset consisting of \lendataset~distinct harmful behaviors.
+We include both single-stage actions, which only involve performing a single action, as well as multi-stage actions, e.g., generating and including a specific image into an article.
 We also classified each data point by its high-level category, as well as the more fine-grained sub-category, using the same labels as in the taxonomy in Table~\ref{tab:taxonomy}.
 This allows for a detailed evaluation of the safety of agentic systems with respect to topics and kinds of harmful actions.
 A breakdown of the dataset with regards to environments, categories, and sub-categories can be found in Figure~\ref{fig:dataset_visualization}.
-We further include an extended dataset of malicious actions of size $632$, which we created by allowing multiple instances of similar harmful behaviors.
-This however, does not increase the effective diversity of the dataset.
+We further include \textit{BAD-ACTS-EXTENDED}, where we use the same LLM to generate more examples of harmful actions by using the actions from \textit{BAD-ACTS-CORE} as few-shot examples.
+Here, we curated the actions to avoid low-quality examples and duplicates, but did not manually edit them.
+Using this technique, we created an extended dataset containing $699$ additional adversarial actions, with the intended use case of training adversarial agents and defense mechanisms.